obriecas/image-processing-API/README.md

 # image processing api

-Image processing api resizes an image stored in the filesystem.
+Image processing api resizes an image stored on the servers filesystem.

 ## Installation